FTAI Aviation (FTAI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, FTAI Aviation’s ROIC has increased.
-This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.
+Fortunately, FTAI Aviation’s ROIC has increased significantly over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-With $966.5 million of EBITDA over the last 12 months, we view FTAI Aviation’s 3.7× net-debt-to-EBITDA ratio as safe.
-We also see its $112 million of annual interest expenses as appropriate.
+With $1.17 billion of EBITDA over the last 12 months, we view FTAI Aviation’s 2.5× net-debt-to-EBITDA ratio as safe.
+We also see its $126.1 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

-12. Key Takeaways from FTAI Aviation’s Q1 Results
+12. Key Takeaways from FTAI Aviation’s Q3 Results

 13. Is Now The Time To Buy FTAI Aviation?

-FTAI Aviation is an amazing business ranking highly on our list.
+There are numerous reasons why we think FTAI Aviation is one of the best industrials companies out there.
 For starters, its revenue growth was exceptional over the last five years.
-And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its admirable gross margins indicate the mission-critical nature of its offerings.
-On top of that, FTAI Aviation’s rising cash profitability gives it more optionality.
+And while its cash burn raises the question of whether it can sustainably maintain growth, its admirable gross margins indicate the mission-critical nature of its offerings.
+On top of that, FTAI Aviation’s impressive operating margins show it has a highly efficient business model.

-FTAI Aviation’s P/E ratio based on the next 12 months is 22.6x.
-Looking at the industrials landscape today, FTAI Aviation’s fundamentals really stand out, and we like it at this price.
+FTAI Aviation’s P/E ratio based on the next 12 months is 27.7x.
+Looking at the industrials space today, FTAI Aviation’s qualities as one of the best businesses really stand out, and we like it at this price.